shadowed1/Aurora/README.md

 ### *Under active development.
 Bugs do exist.*

-## *Run apps and games in Borealis using Flatpak for signficantly higher performance than Crostini!*
+## *Run apps and games in Borealis using emulated AUR helpers, Flatpak, Git, Python, and GCC for signficantly higher performance than Crostini!*
 ### Requirements:

 - ChromeOS